Home > Banff Best Hotels

 4. Sunshine Mountain Lodge – Outskirts of Banff

-Located in remote wilderness at Sunshine Village Ski Resort, the hotel can only be accessed by gondola and is Banff National Park’s only ski-in, ski-out hotel, now open year-round.
+Located in at Sunshine Village Ski Resort, the hotel can only be accessed by gondola and is Banff National Park’s only ski-in, ski-out hotel.
+Now open year-round.
 Summertime is popular for romantic getaways and those seeking a bit of adventure.
 The hotel has the largest outdoor year-round hot tub in Banff and rooms that are modern, clean, and comfortable and offer terrific views.
 There are numerous hiking trails just steps away and hiking guides are available at reasonable prices.
 The lodge has several on-site restaurants, including two that are modern, upscale, and located in the main lodge, as well as a separate tavern-style bar/eatery.
 In the winter, the hotel offers world-class skiing, snowboarding, snowshoe tours, and tobogganing.

 Map • Hotel phone: +1-877-542-2633/403-762-6500 • Review of Sunshine Mountain Lodge